arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 State:        created
 ```

-We can also check the database info with the `pg:info` command:
+The database info can be checked with the `pg:info` command:

 ```sh
 $ heroku pg:info